Conforto’s grand slam sends Mets past Dodgers 7-3

 BIG LEAGUE DEBUT

 C Will Smith made his major league debut for the Dodgers, starting behind the plate and getting two hits.
-In his first at-bat, he singled with two outs in the second off Matz.
+In his first at-bat, he singled with two outs in the second off Matz and got to keep the ball.
 He doubled leading off the seventh.
+“It was awesome,” he said.

-Smith hit into an inning-ending double play in the eight.
+Smith hit into an inning-ending double play in the eighth.
 He walked to the plate to the theme from “The Fresh Prince of Bel-Air,” which starred actor Will Smith.
-The catcher was added to the roster a day earlier when Barnes went on the 10-day injured list.
+The catcher from Louisville, Kentucky, was added to the roster a day earlier when Barnes went on the 10-day injured list.
+He worked with six pitchers in the game.
+“It’s good to be thrown right in the fire,” he said.

+Roberts was impressed, saying, “You would never have guessed seeing him it was his first major league game.”

 UP NEXT